DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README.md

 ![Flow](docs/images/decision_automation_in_map_reduce.png "Architecture")

 ## Pre requisites
 You need an IBM ODM 892 installation to build the application.
-Root of your ODM installation is refered as <INSTALLDIR> in the instructions below.
+Root of your ODM installation is referred as <INSTALLDIR> in the instructions below.
 Maven files will look for the ODM jars under <INSTALLDIR>/executionserver/libs directory.

 ## Get the code
 ```console